DataTalksClub/datatalksclub.github.io/events.md

 We host two types of events:

-* Presentations &mdash; events on Tuesday, with slides, mostly technical
+* Presentations &ndash; events on Tuesday, with slides, mostly technical
-* Live podcasts &mdash; events on Friday, a discussion without slides, the recording is published as a podcast
+* Live podcasts &ndash; events on Friday, a discussion without slides, the recording is published as a podcast

 For the full list of our events, check our page on <a href="https://www.eventbrite.com/o/datatalksclub-31603209675" target="_blank">Eventbrite</a>

-{% assign upcoming = site.data.events | where: "finished", false %}
+{% assign upcoming = site.data.events
+  | where_exp: "event", "event.time > site.time"
+  | sort: 'time' %}

 {% if upcoming %}
 ## Upcoming events